scheuerell-lab/lab-meeting/2020/9-08/readme.md

 * Questions from Kelly and Markus regarding student letter to SAFS leadership?

-* Thoughts from Mark about format/tone
+* Thoughts from Mark about format/tone of letter

 # Lab scavenger hunt and 1-slide lab introduction